Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Introduction

 \section{Introduction}

-\Label{sIntro} Bers' simultaneous uniformization theorem, proved in 1960, establishes a bijection between pairs of Riemann surface structures of opposite orientations and typical discrete and faithful representations of a surface group into $\PSL(2, \C)$ up to conjugacy; see \cite{Bers60}. {\it Bers' simultaneous uniformization theorem} give a foundation for the evolutional development of the hyperbolic three-manifolds theory, especially, pioneered by Thurston (\cite{Thurston-78}).

-In this paper, we prove a partial generalization of Bers' simultaneous uniformization, in a sense, for generic surface representations into $\PSL(2, \C)$, which are not necessarily discrete.
+\Label{sIntro} In 1960, Bers established a bijection between pairs of Riemann surface structures of opposite orientations and typical discrete and faithful representations of a surface group into $\PSL(2, \C)$ up to conjugacy (\cite{Bers60}).
+It is called {\it Bers' simultaneous uniformization theorem}, and it gave a foundation for the later evolutional development of the hyperbolic three-manifold theory by Thurston (\cite{Thurston-78}) and many others.
+In this paper, we partially generalize Bers' theorem, in a certain sense, to generic surface representations into $\PSL(2, \C)$, which are not necessarily discrete.